 The transition period for implementation began in June 2019 and will conclude in December 2022.

-To assist with the transition, the below guides have been developed to provide advice to Industry and training organisations regarding implementation of the new package:
+To assist with the transition, the below guides were developed to provide advice to Industry and training organisations regarding implementation of the new package:

 - MEM Release 2.1 Companion volume and implementation Guide – Volume 1